Amazon Marketplace

 Net PPM (Net Pure Product Margin) is profit margin after deducting all direct costs like product costs, fulfillment fees, and advertising expenses.
 It is the central profitability measure for Amazon sellers.
 Healthy Net PPM typically ranges 15-30%, depending on product category and business model.

-Open term pageNettoeinnahmen
+Open glossary pageNettoeinnahmen

 Einnahmen nach Abzügen